 Providing the ideal type of lighting for your cacti

-In order to allow the plant to modify the chemical substances contained in the soil into assimilable nutrients, it is essential to provide adequate light to your cacti during their growth period (generally from March to October).
-If a cactus does not receive good light, it will begin to grow in a etiolated manner.
-His life expectancy will then be reduced and he will unfortunately end up dying of starvation.
+To allow the plant to convert the chemicals in the soil into available nutrients, it is essential to provide your cacti with adequate light during their growing season (usually from March to October).
+If a cactus does not receive adequate light, it will begin to grow lean.
+Its lifespan will then be reduced, and it will unfortunately die of starvation.

-Several factors can cause the light available to your cacti to not be intense enough to provide them with optimal development.
-Remember that depending on the type of window and the orientation of your house, there are much fewer rays passing through than you might think.
-This is often common in new construction which uses triple thickness windows, with gas and anti UV film.
+There are several factors that can cause the light available to your cacti to not be intense enough for optimal growth.
+Keep in mind that depending on the type of window and the orientation of your home, there are far fewer rays passing through than you might think.
+This is often common in new constructions that use triple-layered windows, with gas and anti-UV film.
 In these cases, we always recommend adding an artificial lighting lamp .

-Some cactus species require less lighting than others.
-It is therefore important to know the types of cacti in your collection so that you can adapt the lighting according to their needs.
+Some cactus species require less light than others, so it's important to understand the types of cacti in your collection so you can adjust the lighting to suit their needs.

 Full sun (direct light)

-The majority of desert cacti tolerate long periods of full sun without difficulty.
-Place them on your sunny south-facing window sill, in a greenhouse, or under artificial LED light .
-It is important to always properly acclimatize the plants if you plan to take them outside during the summer to avoid burns that could occur.
+Most desert cacti can easily tolerate long periods of full sun.
+Place them on a sunny south-facing windowsill, in a greenhouse, or under LED artificial lighting .
+It's important to always acclimate plants properly if you plan to move them outside during the summer to avoid sunburn.

-There are also several species that grow under the shelter of bushes and small shrubs in arid areas.
-These plants generally appreciate light shade and require shelter from mid-day sun.
-Among these species, we find several epiphytic cacti.
+There are also several species that grow sheltered by bushes and small shrubs in arid areas.
+These plants generally enjoy light shade and require shelter from the midday sun.
+These species include several epiphytic cacti.

 Example: Epiphyllum